How to build AR virtual try-on solutions

 Virtual try-on for furniture is increasingly becoming a valuable tool for both retailers and customers in the furniture industry.
 The technology enables real-time visualization, allowing customers to move, rotate, and place virtual furniture within their physical environment.
 They can view the furniture from different angles and in various positions.
 Customers can adjust the size and scale of virtual furniture items to ensure they fit perfectly within their space.
 This helps prevent issues related to furniture that is too large or too small for a room.

 Some virtual try-on platforms allow users to customize furniture items by selecting different colors, materials, and finishes to match their preferences and decor.
+At MobiDev, we built an AR-powered room measurement solution for our client.
+It allows users to visualize the reconstruction in augmented reality and simultaneously compare different material options to help with their choices.

 However, it is important to understand the limitations of this technology.
 Virtual try-on for furniture often struggles with real-time rendering accuracy, particularly when dealing with varied lighting conditions, room layouts, and furniture textures.
 Achieving a seamless integration of virtual furniture into a user’s physical space requires advanced AI algorithms to handle object detection, spatial awareness, and occlusion effects.